worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The Neptune encounter was beautiful.
 The deepest blue planet, white clouds streaking its atmosphere, the Great Dark Spot rotating, Triton with its nitrogen geysers.
 The images were stunning.
 The science was groundbreaking.

-Sarah monitored from her garage in Glendale.
+Liv monitored from her garage in Glendale.
 She'd taken vacation time—told JPL she was taking a trip, didn't say where.
 She set up all of Martin's old equipment, her own systems, recording redundantly in case anything failed.

 The five-tone signal appeared.
 The voices.
 The coordinate data.
 Everything on schedule.